Harrison Petty

 Harrison Petty (born 12 November 1999) is a professional Australian rules footballer playing for the Melbourne Football Club in the Australian Football League (AFL).
 He was drafted by Melbourne with their third selection and thirty-seventh overall in the 2017 national draft.
 He made his debut in the two point loss to at the Melbourne Cricket Ground in round fifteen of the 2018 season.

 Early football

-Petty played as a key postion defender for South Australia and was MVP and an All-Australian in the 2017 Under 18 carnival.
+Petty played as a key position defender for South Australia and was MVP and an All-Australian in the 2017 Under 18 carnival.
 Petty then played Under 19s and Reserves with Norwood before being drafted.

 AFL career

 Petty was taken with pick 37 in the 2017 national draft and appeared in one game in the 2018 AFL season, and spent the rest of the year developing in the VFL with Casey Demons.
 Petty signed a 2 year contract extension to keep him at the demons until 2020.

 Petty started the 2019 AFL season in defense but was shifted to the forward line for the first time in his career.
 He kicked three goals in his first game forward, and three more in the next four weeks before injury kept him out of the last two games.